WEBP to PNG Converter — Free Online

 Quality tips for WEBP → PNG

 When converting WEBP to PNG, the single most impactful setting is the output quality slider.
 Above 85% you cannot perceive any compression artifacts in normal viewing; below 60% the image starts to feel visibly degraded.
-For photographs and screenshots, 82-88% is a strong default.
+FileChange defaults to 92% quality, which is visually lossless for nearly all photographs and screenshots.
 If PNG is a lossless format (PNG, BMP, TIFF), the quality slider is irrelevant — every pixel is preserved exactly.
 For WEBP to PNG conversions involving a lossy target, you can also resize down to the actual display size to drop file size further without any visible loss.
 FileChange exposes both controls under "Advanced settings" before you hit Convert.
+PNG is lossless, so converting preserves the WebP's current pixels exactly and keeps its alpha transparency intact — nothing is degraded in the move.
+Be aware that if the WebP was a photograph, the lossless PNG can come out noticeably larger, since PNG isn't built for compressing photographic detail.

 Troubleshooting